About Adam G. Fleming

 I spent most of the Aughts delivering furniture from a box truck in Manhattan, Boston, Long Island, D.C., and everywhere in between.
 And making babies.
 My wife had four kids between ’03 and ’10.
 I snuck in a trip to Senegal in ’05.
 I dabbled in stone sculpture.

-In spite of all the rubbish since 2008 or so, I’ve really followed my dreams.
+The 2010s were a real mess.
+I struggled to recover from the “recession” of 2008 because I decided to go work for myself, which is the hardest thing I’ve ever done, resulting in a lot more failures than successes.
+You learn a lot from that.
+Meanwhile, I started publishing my work.
 I’ve traveled more than ever, adding Spain, Gibraltar, Morocco, Thailand (four times), and Egypt to my list.
-Then Portugal.
-A few new places in the States, too.
-I kept getting professional training.
-Most germane to this website, I published six books between 2012 and 2018.
+I published six books between 2012 and 2018.
 Moved the family to Egypt for eight months.
 Came back during the worst part of the pandemic panic.
 Published six more books by the end of 2021.
-Last I checked it was 12… I don’t update this page a lot.
-Could be more by the time you read this.

 I keep writing.